mehranmushtaq/mehranmushtaq/README.md

 </p>

 <p align="center">
-  <i>"From Tral, Kashmir — built everything from scratch, one commit at a time."</i> 🚀
+  <i>"Kashmir — built everything from scratch, one commit at a time."</i> 🚀
 </p>